MikeyOfCantley/AppraisalGrading/README.md

   - Train program to understand context with Sentiment Analysis

   - If list cannot be adjusted create dictionary with own word weighting

+  - Get reports automatically sent into the program to be analysed.

+  - Have reports automatically ranked into a data table with their scores

 POSSIBLY USEFUL LINKS: